Home > City Guides > Should You Rent or Buy in Chicago?

 Should You Rent or Buy in Chicago?

 Moving to Chicago?
-When it comes to finding a home in the Windy City, there are a lot of factors to consider before you decide whether to rent or buy.
+When it comes to finding a home in the Windy City, there are a lot of factors to consider before you decide whether to rent or buy in Chicago.
 Start by asking yourself these questions:

 • How familiar are you with the Chicago area?

-• How long do you plan to stay in the Windy City?
+• How long do you plan to live in Chicago?

-• What part of Chicago do you want to live in?
+• Do you want to live near the lake?

-• Can you afford to buy in your desired neighborhood?
+• Can you afford to buy or rent in your desired Chicago neighborhood?

-Now that you’ve thought about these questions, you’re ready to begin your research!
-Explore the pros and cons of renting vs. buying in Chicago below.
+Now that you’ve thought about these questions, you’re ready to begin your research.
+Here are the pros and cons of buying vs. renting in Chicago.

-There are many benefits to buying a home in Chicago!
-Below are a few reasons why you might consider investing in Chicago’s real estate market by purchasing a home, townhome, condo, or loft.
+There are many benefits to purchasing a home, condo, loft, or apartment unit in Chicago!
+Below are a few reasons why you might consider buying a home or investing in an Airbnb property in Chi-town.

 Customize Your Home

-While a rented space comes with rules, buying a property in Chicago gives you the freedom to make the space your own.
-If you’re tired of living in a place where you can’t make any changes, buying a home could help you achieve your dreams of finally feeling settled, according to Emily Sachs Wong, a realtor with @properties.
-With no landlord to set the rules or hold onto your security deposit, you can curate the home and atmosphere of your dreams.
+While a rented space comes with rules, buying a home in Chicago gives you the freedom to make the space your own through home improvement projects, picking new paint colors, and designing your own landscaping.
+If you’re tired of living in a place that you can’t customize, buying a property allows you to decide which renovations to do on your personal timeline.
+With no landlord to set the rules or hold onto your security deposit, you can have the home design of your dreams!

 Save Money Long Term

-If you find a home in Chicago for $225,000 and plan to stay in that home for more than five years, it may be more cost-effective to purchase than to rent the home in the long run—partially due to having a fixed mortgage rate.
-Even then, many homeowners are eligible for tax breaks and government assistance on a downpayment or closing costs, which can help you save money right away.
-The Downpayment Plus (DPP) and Downpayment Plus Advantage programs offer Federal Home Loan Bank of Chicago members down payment and closing cost assistance for eligible homebuyers.
+If you live in Chicago and plan to stay there for more than three years, it may be more cost-effective in the long run to purchase a home with a fixed mortgage rate rather than rent.
+Even then, many homeowners in Chicago are eligible for tax breaks and government assistance to help cut down on costs.
+The Down Payment Plus (DPP) and Down Payment Plus Advantage programs also offer members of the Federal Home Loan Bank of Chicago down payment and closing cost assistance.

 See Better Returns on Investment